The Story Lab

 Creative Social Science for Change

 The Story Lab is the university-based partner of Mitochondrial Breakfast.
-Here we conduct research, evaluation, and policy work through grants, coursework, student collaboration, and internships.
+Here we conduct research, evaluation, and policy work through grants, courses, student collaboration, and internships.

 Founding Director: Dr. Lisa J. Hardy

-Affiliated Faculty: Dr. Leah Mundell, Dr. Corina Kellner, Dr. Eric Otenyo, Dr. Ken Roark
+Affiliated Experts: Dr. Leah Mundell, Dr. Corina Kellner, Dr. Ken Roark, Amy Hughes, MA, Shanell Yenchik, MA, Dr. Eric Otenyo

 Location: Northern Arizona University - Bilby Research Center, Room 131 and 131a